Treaty of Fontainebleau (October 1807): Article 3

 Control of the provinces of Beira, Tras-os-Montes and Portuguese Estremadura would remain in abeyance until a general peace occurred, whereupon they would be disposed of according to a further agreement between the treaty parties.

 Articles 4, 5, 6 and 7

-The Kingdom of Northern Lusitania would pass to the country's king's descendants according to Spanish inheritance law as would the Principality of the Algarves.
+The Kingdom of Northern Lusitania would pass to the country's king of Etruria's descendants according to Spanish inheritance law as would the Principality of the Algarves.
 In the absence of legitimate heirs of either territory they would revert to the Spanish throne, without ever becoming united under one sovereign.
-Both entities would remain under the aegis of the Spanish king, and would be unable to make war or agree peace without his consent.
+Both entities would remain under the aegis of the Spanish king, and would be unable to make war or agree to peace without his consent.

 Article 8

 In the event that the provinces of Beira, Tras-os-Montes, and Portuguese Extremadura were returned as part of a general peace to the House of Braganza in exchange for Gibraltar, Trinidad, and other colonies captured by the English, the new sovereign of these provinces would be bound to the king of Spain under the same terms as the King of the Northern Lusitania and the Prince of the Algarves detailed above.